 - Holistic – consistent across the end-to-end journey

-- Obvious – shows the outcome and a clear path to get there; not oblique and hand-wavy
+- Obvious – shows the outcome and a clear, distinct path to get there; not oblique and hand-wavy

-- Necessary – addresses or reveals a need, pain, risk, or opportunity
+- Necessary – addresses or uncovers a need, pain, risk, or opportunity

-- Empathetic – relevant in the intended target’s context
+- Empathetic – directly relevant to the customer’s world

 - Supportable – backed with evidence